NervosEducationHub/EducationHubArticles/What_is_finality_crypto_(explainCKBot)/index.md

 ### Real-world Applications and Implications

 The concept of transaction finality holds significant implications for the real-world application of blockchain technology.
-For crypto exchanges and cross-chain bridges, ensuring the finality of transactions is paramount to maintaining trust and security.
-Decentralized applications (DApps) rely on the immutable nature of blockchain transactions to function correctly, highlighting the critical role of finality in the broader crypto ecosystem.
+For crypto exchanges and [cross-chain bridges](https://www.nervos.org/knowledge-base/what_are_blockchain_bridges_(explainCKBot)), ensuring the finality of transactions is paramount to maintaining trust and security.
+Decentralized applications (dApps) rely on the immutable nature of blockchain transactions to function correctly, highlighting the critical role of finality in the broader crypto ecosystem.

 ## Conclusion